-Rachel Levinson-Waldman serves as Counsel to the Brennan Center’s Liberty and National Security Program, which seeks to advance effective national security policies that respect constitutional values and the rule of law.
+Rachel Levinson-Waldman (@RachelBLevinson) serves as Counsel to the Brennan Center’s Liberty and National Security Program, which seeks to advance effective national security policies that respect constitutional values and the rule of law.

 From 2006 through 2011, Ms. Levinson-Waldman served as Associate Counsel and then Senior Counsel to the American Association of University Professors.
 In that role, she oversaw the AAUP’s in-house legal docket and contributed to amicus briefs and policy issues in a variety of areas, focusing particularly on academic freedom and the First Amendment.
 She regularly spoke to audiences on matters relating to higher education and to free speech, and was a frequent commenter for the higher education press.